jonasdasdefekte/The-Sage/README.md

 *Gearwheel Master (Uncommon Skill, 0 Energy): EVERYBODY gains 1 Artifact.
 Exhaust.
 Can be upgraded any number of times.*

 When playing this character, you will have to make strategic decisions about where you would like Artifacts to be and where not.
 Several cards allow you not only to gain Artifacts for yourself, but also to "help" the enemies with some of this Ancient Gearwheels.
 Artifacts on enemies will let you handle them easier.
-Do you want to stack Artifacts on your enemies or do you prefer the good old poisoning?
-Also there are cards that reward being Frail.
+Do you want to stack Artifacts on your enemies or do you prefer giving them debuffs?
+Also there are cards that reward you to be Frail.
 Will you use the Artifact on yourself to protect you from Frailty or do you prefer being Frail for a while in order to get a big payoff?
 The tinkering is up to you...

 ![Character Button](https://raw.githubusercontent.com/jonasdasdefekte/The-Sage/master/The-Sage/src/main/resources/sage/character/button.png)